-Is receivability to be denied because the Secretary-General lacks discretionary jurisprudence.
+Is receivability to be denied because the Secretary-General lacks discretionary authority in implementing the post adjustment multiplier?

+39. In reproducing arguments advanced in the "first wave" of the Geneva cases, the jurisprudence.
 In invoking Obino, he proposes that, instead of the criterion of negative effect of the decision, the controlling criterion for receivability of an application before the UNDT should be whether the contested decision of the Secretary-General was issued in the exercise of discretion as opposed to execution of a binding decision of another entity.
 In accordance with the proposed criterion, implementation of an ICSC decision on post adjustment multipliers is not a reviewable administrative decision.

-45. In reproducing arguments advanced in the "first wave" of the Geneva cases, the on the Secretary-General51 and the Secretary-General lacks discretionary authority in implementing ICSC decisions on post adjustment.
+Respondent points out to disparate outcomes in receivability stemming from the UNAT on the Secretary-General51 and the Secretary-General lacks discretionary authority in implementing ICSC decisions on post adjustment.